NVIDIA/NeMo/docs/source/core/core.rst

     assert type2.compare(type1) == NeuralTypeComparisonResult.TRANSPOSE_SAME

 Note that in this example, we dropped `elements_type` argument of `NeuralType` constructor.
-If note supplied, the element type would be VoidType.
+If not supplied, the element type would be VoidType.

 VoidType for elements
 ~~~~~~~~~~~~~~~~~~~~~